-Change of official duty station

-(a) A change of official duty station shall take place when a staff member is assigned from one duty station to another for a period exceeding six months or when a staff member is transferred for an indefinite period.

-(b) A change of official duty station shall take place when a staff member is assigned from a duty station to a United Nations field mission for a period exceeding three months

-41. The Applicant was being reassigned from Kinshasa to Entebbe, both duty stations being within the MONUSCO mission area.
-Since both duty stations are in the MONUSCO mission area, can that assignment be interpreted to mean that the Applicant was not entitled to a relocation grant on grounds, as the Administration informed the Applicant on 21 January 2014 that his reassignment "was in the same mission"?

-42. "Mission area" was not defined in ST/AI/2006/5.
-However the ICSC Hardship Classification9 gives a list of duty stations located in a country.
-MONUSCO comprises DRC and Entebbe in Uganda.
-Kinshasa is classified as a separate duty station within DRC.
-Entebbe is classified as a separate duty station as is evidenced by the report of the Secretary-General to the General Assembly, the list of duty stations refers to Kinshasa and Entebbe as two distinct duty stations.
-10

-43. The Tribunal finds that from the ICSC's list and classification of duty stations, and the report of the Secretary-General, Kinshasa and Entebbe are two separate duty stations.
-Within the MONUSCO mission area, Kinshasa and Entebbe exist and are listed as distinct duty stations.

-44. At the time the Applicant was informed he was being assigned to Entebbe from Kinshasa, the relevant applicable law was $ST/AI/2006/5^{11}$.

-45. Section 11.1 of ST/AI/2006/5 stated that:

-On travel on appointment or assignment for one year or longer, transfer or separation from service of a staff member appointed for one year or longer, internationally recruited staff members entitled to

-9 (ICSC/CIRC/HC, January (2014),

-10 (A/68/256, 30 August 2013)
+Change of official duty station Case No. UNDT/NBI/2014/055 Judgment No.: UNDT/2016/71 (a) A change of official duty station shall take place when a staff member is assigned from one duty station to another for a period exceeding six months or when a staff member is transferred for an indefinite period. - (b) A change of official duty station shall take place when a staff member is assigned from a duty station to a United Nations field mission for a period exceeding three months. - 41.
+The Applicant was being assigned from his duty station in Kinshasa to a duty station in Goma, both duty stations being in MONUSCO.
+Since both duty stations are in MONUSCO, can that assignment be interpreted to mean that the Applicant was not entitled to a lump-sum relocation grant on grounds, as the Respondent informed the Applicant on 21 January 2014, that his reassignment "was in the same mission". - 42.
+Mission area was not defined in ST/AI/2006/5.
+However, the ICSC Hardship Classification (ICSC/CIRC/HC, January (2014), gives a list of duty stations located in a country and for DRC Congo where MONUSCO is Kinshasa and Goma are classified as separate duty stations.
+It is not DRC that is classified as one duty station but the two different regions of Kinshasa and Goma that are classified as such.
+For purposes of classification of family duty stations or non-family duty stations, the OHRM's list of non-family "duty stations" as at 1 January 2014 classifies Kinshasa and Goma as two duty stations.
+Additionally, the report of the Secretary-General to the General Assembly also refers to Entebbe as a separate duty station within MONUSCO9. - 43.
+The Tribunal finds that the ICSC's list and classification of duty stations has informed, and formed the basis of, the Secretary-General and OHRM's own lists and reports.
+DRC is clearly the Mission Area, within which Kinshasa and Goma exists as distinct duty stations. - 44.
+At the time the Applicant was informed he was being assigned to Goma from Kinshasa the relevant applicable law was ST/AI/2006/510.
+9 A/68/256, 30 August 2013.

-11 ST/AI/2015/1 has since been promulgated to replace ST/AI/2006/5.
+10 ST/AI/2015/1 has since been promulgated to replace ST/AI/2006/5.
+45. Section 11.1 of ST/AI/2006/5 provided that: